Tyrod Taylor: Freshman year

-During Taylor's freshman year, Taylor shared time for most of the season with the junior quarterback Sean Glennon.
+During Taylor's freshman year, he shared time for most of the season with the junior quarterback Sean Glennon.

 Taylor's first action of college football came in the game against the LSU Tigers on September 8, 2007.
-In that game, Taylor completed 7-of-18 passes for 62 yards, rushed for 44 yards on nine attempts including his first collegiate touchdown.
-After that game, Tyrod was named the starter by head coach Frank Beamer.
-In his first collegiate start against Ohio, Tyrod threw for 287 yards, adding a rushing touchdown.
+In that game, he completed 7-of-18 passes for 62 yards, rushed for 44 yards on nine attempts including his first collegiate touchdown.
+After that game, Taylor was named the starter by head coach Frank Beamer.
+In his first collegiate start against Ohio, Taylor threw for 287 yards, adding a rushing touchdown.

 One of Taylor's early accolades was rushing for 92 yards and a touchdown as well as passing for 204 yards and two touchdowns in leading Virginia Tech to its first victory against Florida State in two decades.
 The win was the first ever for Frank Beamer against Florida State head coach Bobby Bowden.

 On October 13, in the second quarter of a game against Duke, Taylor suffered a high ankle sprain which forced him to miss two games.
 Taylor returned in a game at Georgia Tech, but did not start for the rest of the season and rotated time with starter Sean Glennon.

 Throughout the season, Taylor accumulated 1,356 total yards, including 927 passing and 429 rushing.
 He completed 72-of-134 passing attempts, for a completion percentage of 53.7.
-He scored 11 touchdowns during the year, five passing and six rushing.
+Taylor scored 11 touchdowns during the year, five passing and six rushing.